masonyoungblood/CattleBrandABM/README.md

         3. Shannon’s diversity index
         4. Simpson’s diversity index
     -   Spatial diversity:
-        1. Jaccard index of beta diversity (zip codes)
+        5. Jaccard index of beta diversity (zip codes)
-        2. Morisita-Horn index of beta diversity (zip codes)
+        6. Morisita-Horn index of beta diversity (zip codes)
-        3. Jaccard index of beta diversity (counties)
+        7. Jaccard index of beta diversity (counties)
-        4. Morisita-Horn index of beta diversity (counties)
+        8. Morisita-Horn index of beta diversity (counties)
 -   For brands:
     -   Overall diversity:
-        1. Proportion of brands that are the most common type
-        2. Proportion of brands that are the most rare type
-        3. Shannon’s diversity index
-        4. Simpson’s diversity index
-        5. Mean Levenshtein distance (from random subset)
+        9. Mean Levenshtein distance (from random subset)

 For all diversity metrics we calculated their Hill number counterparts, because they are [measured on the same